 Three major projects commence to provide affordable housing for the residents of Garfield: with cooperation of the Highland Park CDC, a vacant mansion and carriage house at 5635 Stanton Avenue is transformed into 11 affordable rental units; the Negley Place Neighborhood Alliance works with the BGC in converting a Victorian house at 5548 Hays Street into three condominium units; and FDA helps in the purchase and conversion of four historic row houses in the 5400 block of Penn into six spacious rental units for families.

-The BGC commissions “The Bride on Penn Avenue,” a mural by artist Judy Penzer, on a building at the corner of Penn and N. Graham.
+The BGC commissions “The Bride on Penn Avenue,” a mural by artist Judy Penzer, on a building at the corner of Penn and N. Graham – a block that has since become affectionately known as “Bride’s Row.”

 The Penn Avenue Arts Initiative (PAAI) is born, and with it the chance for the BGC and the Friendship Development Associates to emphasize the arts as a route to revitalization of the commercial district.
 A number of artists and small entrepreneurs tap into a pool of loans and grants offered by the PAAI to do interior or exterior improvements to buildings in the 4800 to 5500 blocks of Penn Avenue.

-The BGC and Garfield Jubilee Association complete a neighborhood plan that provides the impetus for construction of 50 new, single-family homes in Garfield.
+The BGC and Garfield Jubilee Association complete a neighborhood plan that provides the impetus for construction of 50 new, single-family homes in Garfield over the next few years.

 Provision of expanded after-school and summer programs by the BGC for students at Fort Pitt Elementary and Peabody High schools become possible, thanks to a contract with a new East End nonprofit, Wireless Neighborhoods.